February 13, 2009.

 Now let's quickly create a default Django project.

-./substanceis.com/bin/python substanceis.com/bin/django-admin.py startproject hello
+su django cd ~/domains/substanceis.com/ ./substanceis.com/bin/python substanceis.com/bin/django-admin.py startproject hello exit

-Link the Django admin media into the public/media/
+Link the Django admin media into the

-sudo ln -s /home/django/domains/substanceis.com/substanceis.com/lib/python2.5/site-packages/django/contrib/admin/media /home/django/domains/substanceis.com/public/media/admin
+folder.sudo ln -s /home/django/domains/substanceis.com/substanceis.com/lib/python2.5/site-packages/django/contrib/admin/media /home/django/domains/substanceis.com/public/media/admin

-Then update the ADMIN_MEDIA_PREFIX
+Then update the

-setting in your hello/settings.py
+setting in yourhello/settings.py

-sudo emacs /home/django/domains/substanceis.com/hello/settings.py
+filesudo emacs /home/django/domains/substanceis.com/hello/settings.py

 to look like this

-#ADMIN_MEDIA_PREFIX = '/media/'
+#ADMIN_MEDIA_PREFIX = '/media/' ADMIN_MEDIA_PREFIX = '/media/admin/'

 Next let's create a Postgres database for this project to use.

-Then we need to update the settings.py
+Then we need to update the

-file with the
+file with the proper settings.sudo emacs hello/settings.py

-And modify the DATABASE_*
+And modify the

 Finally let's try to sync the database to verify that we got the settings correct.